Skagen Painters, Summer Festival, Sand, Sea & Sunlight

 11. Tour – Råbjerg Mile, Blokhus…

 What immediately strikes you when driving into Skagen, in English also known as Scaw, is the particular shade of yellow.
-Many houses here in the historic part of town are painted Skagen-yellow.
-The setting of Skagen is real unique: yellow houses with red tile roofs dominate the streets and create a very special atmosphere in the small town and fishing port that every week throughout summer draws thousands of visitors.
+Many houses in the historic part of town are painted Skagen-yellow.
+The setting of Skagen is unique: yellow houses with red tile roofs dominate the streets and create an extraordinary atmosphere in the small town and fishing port.
+Every week throughout summer, Skagen draws thousands of visitors.

 Once an original artists’ colony with the artists gathering in Brøndum’s garden, today a vibrant town in North Jutland, still having a touch of its unique past at various locations dispersed across the old fishing town – this is the authentic Skagen!

 Originally, Brøndum’s Hotel was a merchant’s house.
-By approval from King Frederik VII the building was in 1859 extended to a guest house – which marked the foundation of the famous Brøndum’s Hotel.
+With approval from King Frederik VII, the building was in 1859 extended to a guest house – which marked the foundation of the famous Brøndum’s Hotel.

 The Brøndum family played an important part among the Skagen artists.
 Erik Andersen Brøndum and Anna Hedevig Møller hosted the young talents in their home, Brøndum’s Hotel, providing the group with plenty of food and drinks.
-In return the artists decorated Brøndum’s dining room (which is today part of Skagen’s Museum)!
+In return, the artists decorated Brøndum’s dining room (which is today part of Skagen’s Museum)!
 Their daughter Anna had a flair for painting and naturally joined the other painters during their summer stay in Skagen.
-In fact she ended up marrying the renowned painter Michael Ancher who arrived here in 1874.
+She ended up marrying the renowned painter Michael Ancher, who arrived here in 1874.

 The painter and poet Holger Drachmann was among the first visitors to Skagen who found inspiration for his painting here.
 He soon motivated others to follow.
 The first paintings were within the Golden Age painting style, emphasising harmony and peace, and set in idyllic landscapes.